-Subject to the right of the parties to amend this Agreement as provided in Section 14, this trust is irrevocable and continues until terminated at the written direction of the Grantor and the Trustee, or by the Trustee and the Washington State Department of Ecology, if the Grantor ceases to exist.
-Upon termination of the trust, all remaining trust property, less final trust administration expenses, must be delivered to the Grantor.
+Subject to the right of the parties to amend this Agreement as provided in Section 14, this trust shall be irrevocable and shall continue until terminated at the written direction of the Grantor and the Trustee, or by the Trustee and the Washington State Department of Ecology, if the Grantor ceases to exist.
+Upon termination of the trust, all remaining trust property, less final trust administration expenses, shall be delivered to the Grantor.